 Give concrete examples of moments that helped you develop your social skills.

-If you had a customer service job where you had to deal with difficult clients, or you volunteered for an organization where you worked closely with others, these are the instances you’ll want to recall.
+You had a customer service job.
+You had to deal with difficult clients.
+Or, you volunteered for an organization.
+You worked closely with others.
+These are the instances you’ll want to recall.

 Whatever the experience, talk about what you learned from it and how it will help you in the new role.